firebolt-db/godocs/docs/Overview/working-with-tables/working-with-partitions.md

 PARTITION BY transaction_date
 ```

 The example below drops the partition for records with the date `2020-01-01`.
 The date is provided as a string literal and must be cast to the `DATE` data type in the command.
-The command uses the [:: operator for CAST](../../sql_reference/operators.md#-operator-for-cast).
+The command uses the [operator for CAST](../../sql_reference/operators.md#operator-for-cast).

 ```sql
 ALTER TABLE fct_tbl_transactions DROP PARTITION '2020-01-01'::DATE;